KushTrip/Build-data-mart-with-SQL/README.md

       - Reviews and Feedback filtered by text content or rating value.
       - Queries over `Confirmation`, `Inquiry`, `Income`, and other support entities.

-- `AIRBNB.pdf`
-  - Documentation-style PDF with:
-    - Entity definitions and schema snapshots.
-    - Example query executions and result grids for the database.

-- `Abstract-of-my-work.docx`
-  - Abstract describing:
-    - Project motivation and scope.
-    - Description of the 20 tables and the 400 total records.
-    - Summary that the system supports end-to-end Airbnb-style operations for hosts and guests.

-- `Aim-of-the-work.docx`
-  - (Not parsed programmatically here, but typically describes objectives, requirements, and expected outcomes of the project.)

 ## Installation

 ### Prerequisites